wc1997/RunesBreakdown/README.md

      2. Using the id we can do league.by_summoner(region,id) to get a the league the player is in, which includes data of all players in that league.
 We can then grab corresponding data the same way we did for challenger and masters.

+UPDATE 1: December 25th 2017
+     Finished collecting for each user : accountIds,summonerIds,Top 3 Champions played and their scores, Champion Mastery score, and rank:
+     TODO: Collect recent match history data and store relevant statistics as well as rune data.